telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing.md

 >

-For example a button with **CommandName=”Edit”** will not perform a postback and instead will open it'sparent row for editing.
+For example a button with **CommandName=”Edit”** will not perform a postback and instead will open it's parent row for editing.
 This is done by calling **RadGrid.get_batchEditingManager().openRowForEdit**and passing the appropriate arguments.
 All commands that will be changed and the client-side function that will	be called instead are listed below.

 |  **Server-side commands**  |  **Client-side command**  |